 The expense of the UK bank levy is included in the Europe geographical region as HSBC regards the levy as a cost of being headquartered in the UK.
 For the purposes of the segmentation by global businesses, the cost of the levy is included in 'Other'.

-Interim Management Report (continued) Global businesses > Summary / RBWM
+Global businesses > Summary / RBWM

 Profit/(loss) before tax